Spoilers For Monday’s ‘General Hospital’: Michael E. Knight’s Mysterious Character Of ‘Martin Gray’ Debuts

 General Hospital spoilers do indicate that Martin will cross paths with Valentin to some degree.
 In addition, while his initial involvement with others in Port Charles may be relatively small in the beginning, it seems the writers have lots of ideas about where this character could head.

 According to SheKnows Soaps, Monday’s episode will focus a great deal on Sonny and Carly navigating the birth of their child.
-Jordan will insist on talking to Sam after hearing from the shady nurse about Shiloh and Alexis will be relieved over something.
+Jordan will insist on talking to Sam after hearing from the shady nurse about Shiloh, and Alexis will be relieved over something.

 Monday’s episode also contains scenes with Nelle, Willow, Kristina, Josslyn, and Michael in various combinations, so it’ll be interesting to see where Knight’s character of Martin factors into the action.
-Additional General Hospital spoilers regarding Michael E. Knight’s character should emerge after these first scenes of his air and fans cannot wait to learn more.
+Additional General Hospital spoilers regarding Michael E. Knight’s character should emerge after these first scenes of his air, and fans cannot wait to learn more.